5 min read March 20, 2023

 Kickstarting retirement savings when you’re young pays big benefits decades down the line.

-“Save as much as you can, in as many ways as you can, for as long as you can,” says Heather Winston, financial professional and product director for retirement and income solutions at Principal® .
+“Save as much as you can, in as many ways as you can, for as long as you can,” says Heather Winston, financial professional and product director for retirement and income solutions at Principal®.
 You can set it and forget it with an automated transfer to an individual retirement account (IRA) if your workplace doesn’t have a savings plan.

-2. Leave savings alone.
+2. Leave savings alone, if you can.

 3. Realistically assess your risk.